-(Previously published in "Art Hardware" 1987, by Steven Saitzyk)
+(Previously published in "Art Hardware: the Definitive guide to Artists Materials" 1987, by Steven Saitzyk.

 According to a Harris poll taken recently, fifty million people in the United States paint or draw.
 But the horrendous truth is that the average house painter knows more about the materials that he or she uses than the average contemporary artist does.
 Although many artists have learned early in their careers to pretend otherwise, the high stakes involving financial risks, as well as health hazards, have made it difficult to continue this pretense of knowledge.
 This situation has arisen not because artists are less professional about their endeavors than people in other occupations, but because of the serious lack of accurate information about contemporary artists' materials.
 In such other professions as medicine, engineering, and even interior decorating, there are vast libraries of information about tools and materials.
 But training in art has been primarily an oral tradition, resulting in little information actually reaching the printed page.
 All the available books on artists' materials would take up only about twelve inches of shelf space.
 In addition, many of these books are out of date and out of touch with contemporary painting and drawing and many of the materials discussed are no longer commonly available or applicable.